MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/use-dev-proxy-with-dotnet-docker.md

 > [!IMPORTANT]
 > When you use Dev Proxy on macOS, you need to attach it to the `0.0.0.0` address to make it accessible from the Docker container.
 To configure the IP address for Dev Proxy, start it with the following command:
 >
 > ```console
 > devproxy --ip-address 0.0.0.0
+> ```

+::: zone-end

+::: zone pivot="client-operating-system-linux"

+> [!IMPORTANT]
+> When you use Dev Proxy on Linux, you need to attach it to the `0.0.0.0` address to make it accessible from the Docker container.
+To configure the IP address for Dev Proxy, start it with the following command:
+>
+> ```console
+> devproxy --ip-address 0.0.0.0